romansorin/research/paper_content.md

 The study included both a quantitative and qualitative analysis of user behavior and layouts, respectively.
 In the first stage of the study (content analysis), queries to the Alexa API were saved, parsed, and sites were extracted from the responses.
 These sites were then screenshotted and fed into a KMeans model for clustering and identification of commonalities across layouts.
 These commonalities identified by the algorithm were then analyzed manually, and several layout variants were created to represent the few most common layouts.
 These layout variants would be shown at random (in A/B variant style) to participants.
 In the experimental facet of the study, user interaction with the layout was measured through various UX metrics, recorded sessions, analytics, and heatmaps.

+A one way anova test for analysis of variance was used.
+It was found that not be to statistically significant at p < .10.

 ## Results

 This paper proposes a potential approach to identifying common layouts in a given domain (e.g., ecommerce, business, healthcare, media) and optimization/analysis of the effectiveness of layouts.

+explain how the selection of already computer and interface savvy users may have resulted in figures that were less representative of the actual market

 Ideas for data analysis:
 - Scatter plots of variants and session times (variant by color, Y axis is session length)
 - correlation between session time and variant; abstract the reasoning out for whyu this could be (i.e., one variant has clearly presented information CTA over another)

+Stage 0 site count:
+1002
+Stage 1 site count:
+975
+Stage 2 site count:
+908

+Cluster counts:
+0 : 242 | 5 subclusters
+1 : 125 | 3 subcl.
+2 : 111 | 3 subcl.
+3 : 385 | 8 subcl.

 Implications: